Dezstl/node_backend/README.md

 # node_backend
-Project to great RESTful backend using Node, Express and MongoDB
+Project to create a RESTful backend using Node, Express and MongoDB